Multi-Tenant Architecture: The Hard Parts

 Use Kubernetes or container orchestration to set hard limits on CPU and memory per tenant.
 If a tenant tries to use more than their quota, the system physically stops them.

 This isn't polite rate limiting.
-It's a brick wall.
-You hit it, you stop.
-End of story.
+It's a hard ceiling.

 Your tenants aren't uniform.
 They're wildly different: